dcunited001/dcunited001.github.io/_posts/2016-09-25-hello-watson-might-you-spare-a-moment-to-hear-the-good-news.md

 you cannot entertain thoughts or questions of God without leaving some mental residue which, again, is the essence of belief.

+#### Ecclesiastes 3:15

+> "That which hath been is now; and that which is to be hath already
+> been; and God requireth that which is past."
+(KJV)
+>
+> "Whatever is has already been, and what will be has been before; and
+> God will call the past to account."
+(NIV)
+>
+> "That which is, already has been; that which is to be, already has
+> been; and God seeks what has been driven away."
+(NLT)

 <a name="atheism-is-absolutely-a-belief-system" />

 ### [Atheism is Absolutely A Belief System](#atheism-is-absolutely-a-belief-system)